 Although there may be a number of entities that carry out activities necessary for making a production, only one company can apply for the PDV Offset for a particular production.
-The applicant must be a company that meets the requirements of both Australian company registration and responsibility for Australian PDV production activities.
+The applicant must be a company that meets the requirements of both Australian company registration, responsibility for Australian PDV production activities and incurs the PDV expenditure.